-We spoke with two of Children’s Hospital Colorado's youth mental health experts, Lauren Wood, PhD, and Jenna Glover, PhD, to learn how parents and caregivers can prepare today to help their child through a crisis, should one take place tomorrow.
+We spoke with two of Children’s Hospital Colorado's youth mental health experts in our Pediatric Mental Health Institute, Lauren Wood, PhD, and Jenna Glover, PhD, to learn how parents and caregivers can prepare today to help their child through a crisis, should one take place tomorrow.

 Can you prepare for a mental health crisis?

 While you can’t know exactly when a crisis may occur, you can spot early warning signs and create an action plan to guide you when your child’s emotions – and your own – are running high.

 “Having a plan in advance is really helpful,” Dr. Wood says.
 “When you’re in a crisis, your brain is not able to easily reason and plan.
 So, if you can do the thinking and writing when you’re calm, when a crisis does hit, you can just follow the plan.”

 The crisis kit: making an action plan

 Dr. Wood recommends creating a crisis kit – a plan of action.
 She suggests placing the following things into one document or binder and keeping it in a place where you can find it in a pinch.